ramantehlan/GateOfShell/README.md

 root@123.332.23.271 ~/GateOfShell $ name="Prince"
 root@123.332.23.271 ~/GateOfShell $ export name
 root@123.332.23.271 ~/GateOfShell $ ./2.1.0.sh
+Hello Prince, welcome to the shell!
+Let's start with your name?
+Tony Stark
+Nice to meet you Tony Stark!
+root@123.332.23.271 ~/GateOfShell $ echo $name
+Prince
+root@123.332.23.271 ~/GateOfShell $ . ./2.1.0.sh
+Hello Prince, welcome to the shell!
+Let's start with your name?
+Tony Stark
+Nice to meet you Tony Stark!
+root@123.332.23.271 teOfShell $ echo $name
+Tony Stark
 ```

 Follow the commands above, and see the different in output this time.
-It will print `Hello Prince, welcome to the shell!` this time, earlier instead of 'Prince' it was blank.
+It will print `Hello Prince, welcome to the shell!` this time, earlier instead of 'Prince' it was blank, cause we imported the `$name` variable.

+You will also notice, that once the script ends, the value of `$name` is back to the one we defined, even though we changed it in our script.
+This is because, once the script ends, its environment also ends, and the chances were only for that environment.
+Though, interactive shell keeps the value of `$name` variable, while it is still active.

+To keep the changes from the shell script, we need to *source* the script, which run the script in our interactive shell, and not create a new environment for our script. `.` [dot] command is used to source a script.